-During fiscal 2022, the Board had four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Health, Safety, Environment and Security Committee.
-The members of each committee are appointed by the Board and serve until their successor is elected and qualified, unless they are earlier removed or resign.
-Consistent with our Corporate Governance Guidelines, the Board takes into consideration the particular skills of Board members when appointing members to each standing committee.
+During fiscal 2023, the Board had four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Health, Safety, Environment and Security Committee.
+The charter for each committee can be found in the Investors section of our website at https://investor.ecovyst.com under "Management & Governance" and more information about the primary roles and responsibilities of each committee is set forth below.
+The members of each committee are appointed by the Board, and, consistent with our Corporate Governance Guidelines, the Board takes into consideration the particular skills of Board members when appointing members to each standing committee.
 In addition, from time to time, special committees may be established under the direction of the Board when necessary to address specific issues.